osscameroon/js-generator/README.md

 # About

-Translating from HTML to JS.
+Translating from HTML to JS

 > This project is different from the
 > [JavaScript Generator Object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Generator).